 2018: 300 published articles

-2018: Most visited art non-profit online & most visited fully independent art blog. #9 in terms of visitors if ranked amongst all commercial galleries while outranking most museums.
+2018: Most visited art non-profit online & most visited fully independent art blog while outranking most museums, galleries and other art institutions.

 2019: Projects in 100 countries